davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 1. contention
 1. bloat

 TCP slow start: initial response is 10 packets which is equivalent to 14kb, response rate scales up exponentially from there when no packet loss.
-Try to get as much critcal render stuff in the first 14k.
+Try to get as much critical render stuff in the first 14k.
 [Does TCP slow start still apply with HTTP/2?
 Presumably, but can't get resource on it].

-Browser ideal would be a flat dependency tree, but humamns write deep, creating a deep dependency tree.
+Browser ideal would be a flat dependency tree, but humans write deep, creating a deep dependency tree.

 HTTP/1.1 tries to avoid contention issues by delaying requests for low priority resources.